Get the FREE one-click dictionary software for Windows

 Sounds like: Tunney, tur

-Derived forms: turns, turning, turned
+Derived forms: turned, turning, turns

-See also: backtrack, turn away, turn to
+See also: double back, pick up, put off, turn away, turn to

-Type of: acquire, activity, age, aim, alter, appeal, change, change form, change of course, change of direction, change shape, channel, channelise [Brit], channelize, color [US], colour [Brit, Cdn], control, curve, curved shape, deform, development, direct, discolor [US], discolour [Brit, Cdn], displace, division, do, duty period, favor [US], favour [Brit, Cdn], form, get, get on, go, injure, invoke, locomote, maturate, mature, metamorphose, modify, motion, move, movement, operate, part, perform, performance, public presentation, reorientation, rotary motion, rotation, section, send, senesce, shape, shift, take, take aim, till, train, transfer, transform, transmit, transmute, transport, travel, walk, work shift, wound
+Type of: acquire, activity, age, aim, alter, appeal, change, change form, change of course, change of direction, change shape, channel, channelise [Brit], channelize, color [US], colour [Brit, Cdn], control, curve, curved shape, deform, development, direct, discolor [US], discolour [Brit, Cdn], displace, division, do, duty period, favor [US], favour [Brit, Cdn], form, get, get on, go, injure, invoke, locomote, maturate, mature, metamorphose, modify, motion, move, movement, operate, part, perform, performance, public presentation, reorientation, rotary motion, rotation, section, send, senesce, shape, shift, take, take aim, till, train, transfer, transform, transmit, transmute, travel, walk, work shift, wound

 Part of: period of play, play, playing period